It’s Wednesday, the day when we talk marriage! I introduce a topic, and you all can comment or link up your own post below.

-But it’s quite predictable–as if they’re all links in a chain, naturally following one another.
+It’s quite predictable–as each step is a link in a chain, naturally following one another.

 Now, let’s examine the chain and say, If I want to remember to have breakfast, where’s the best place to put it?
 It makes a lot more sense to put breakfast after devotions and before the shower, because by the time the shower is over I’m so busy running around doing tasks on my house that I often forget.
 So I’m going to try to disrupt my chain and put it right there, because that’s where the habit is most likely to stick.